Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Summary and conclusion

 By comparing this to the expected OLR $x_1(1)$ signature ($\delta N=0$ along $\theta_R = -2 \theta_\phi$), we extract several candidates for the MW's true OLR (Figure \ref{fig:angle_space_candidate_OLR}):

 $\Omega_\text{bar}\sim1.2-1.27\Omega_0\sim 33-36~\text{km/s/kpc}$ explains the `Hat' moving group with the OLR of a \emph{slow bar}.
 It is consistent with a flip from outward-to-inward movements, classically expected at the OLR.
 However, the outward-moving part does not exhibit the angle signatures expected for the associated $x_1(2)$ orbits, anti-aligned with the bar (Figure \ref{fig:angle_space_model_OLR}).
 We note that the selection effects around this OLR radius ($R_\text{OLR} \sim 10.5-10.7~\text{kpc}$) are quite strong, affecting our conclusions.
 A larger coverage of the Galactic disk with precise phase-space data should resolve this.
+This pattern speed is a favourite in the literature as it associates the `Hercules' stream with the bar's CR resonance.

 $\Omega_\text{bar}\sim1.4-1.45\Omega_0\sim 39-41~\text{km/s/kpc}$ is the most convincing candidate in angle space.
 It would associate part of the `Sirius' moving group with the OLR of a \emph{slightly faster slow bar} and agrees interestingly with measurements from the Galactic center.
 For this pattern speed, the outward-moving part of the OLR signature with $x_1(2)$ orbits is missing, however.
 If this was the true OLR, we require a dynamical mechanism that could explain the absence of $x_1(2)$ OLR orbits.